Laci1953/Cowgol_on_CP_M/EXE/readme.txt

 The executables, belonging to the Cowgol compiler.

-You will need also the executables from HiTech's C toolchain.
+The executables from HiTech's C toolchain are also included.

 Also, the source files for the COWGOL command line processor and for COWFIX are included.